Avery's first full-length feature film is a tense sci-fi thriller with time travel elements and a complex love story at its core.

 "Video game characters are coming to life and office deadlines are not being met..."

-Fragged is a British television pilot presentation written by David Solomons (Not another Love Story) and starring Rider Strong (Cabin Fever, Boy Meets World).
+Fragged is a British television pilot presentation written by David Solomons (Not Another Happy Ending) and starring Rider Strong (Cabin Fever, Boy Meets World).
 Shot with a twenty-six person crew from shows including NBC's Chuck and HBO's Tru Blood.
 With original music composed by Clint Mansell (The Fountain, Black Swan) and Jeff Rona (Gods of War).
 These three scenes show how life has changed for Paul Logan after one of his video game characters came to life and is causing havoc in his workplace.